tanish-thombare/tanish-thombare/README.md

 - 👋 Hi, I’m @tanish-thombare
-- 👀 I’m interested in data science, ML & AI
+- 👀 I’m interested in Web development, Datase Management, data science, ML & AI
-- 🌱 I’m currently learning Third year CSE Engineering
+- 🌱 I’m currently persuing Post Graduation Diploma in Advanced Computing (PG-DAC) at USM's SM VITA

 <!---
 tanish-thombare/tanish-thombare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.